About

 6

-6: I actively deepen my knowledge of community building and clearly understand how to practice self-awareness in group settings, and I can explain how these support community life.
+6: I actively deepen my knowledge of community building and clearly understand how to practice self-awareness in group settings.

 1